cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

 The whole experience is a time investment, yes, but I noticed that it's also good for reducing the frequency of my coffee consumption.
 So, modern coffee machines help to save time, but I still prefer making coffee myself.
 The reason is that I enjoy the process, not just the result.
-This situation made me think about the role of "the human experience" on many of the common things we do, and how AI is going to influence or change them in the future.
+This situation made me think about the role of "the human experience" on many of the common things we do every day, and how AI is going to influence or change them in the future.
 The rest of this article is my perspective on this matter, and where I believe current advances in AI are leading us.[^1]

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2024/2024-02-13/manual-coffee-making-process-landscape.jpg alt: "Me grinding my coffee manually" %}
   <figcaption class="stroke">
-    &#169; My manual coffee-making process is a time investment, but it also enhances the experience while simultaneously reducing the frequency of my coffee consumption.
+    &#169; My manual coffee-making process is a significant time investment.
+However, it enhances the experience while simultaneously reducing the frequency of my coffee consumption.
 Will the efficiencies promised by AI deliver the same joy?
   </figcaption>
 </figure>